 The ultimate car for houseboat owners

 Amphibious vehicles – great stuff.
 To buy one however you pretty much need a military budget, and building one will cost an obscene amount of money as well.
 But now Theon Parseghian has changed the game.
-He transformed a Volvo station and a houseboat to conquer both land and water.
+He transformed a Volvo station wagon into a houseboat to conquer both land and water.

-By Linh Vo
+Article by Linh Vo

-Floating Volvo station wagon
+First project: floating Volvo station wagon

-Second project: the Amphibious Houseboat
+Second project: the amphibious houseboat

 The maiden voyage of The Beast of Burden - the first amphibious houseboat built by Theon - was a huge attraction and a big success.
 (Photo: Theon Parseghian)